marcduiker/dapr-docs/daprdocs/content/en/operations/resiliency/policies.md

 With `retries`, you can define a retry strategy for failed operations, including requests failed due to triggering a defined timeout or circuit breaker policy.

 {{% alert title="Pub/sub component retries vs inbound resiliency" color="warning" %}}
-Each [pub/sub component]({{< ref supported-pubsub >}}) has its own built-in retry behaviors, unique to their third party and not set by Dapr.
+Each [pub/sub component]({{< ref supported-pubsub >}}) has its own built-in retry behaviors, unique to the message broker solution and unrelated to Dapr.
 Explicity applying a Dapr resiliency policy doesn't override these implicit retry policies.
 Rather, the resiliency policy augments the built-in retry, which can cause repetitive clustering of messages.
 {{% /alert %}}

 The following retry options are configurable: